flxj/graphlib/README.md

 # graphlib

 `Graphlib` is a graph data structure generic library implemented by Golang, providing definitions and basic operations for undirected/directed graphs, as well as built-in common graph algorithms.
-Additionally, as a feature, graphlib also comes with a DAG based goroutinue workflow engine (ExecGraph).😀
+Additionally, as a feature, graphlib also comes with a DAG based goroutine workflow engine (ExecGraph).😀

 ### Features

 ✔️ **Basic operation of the graph:**

-* Create undirected/directed graphs
+* Create undirected/directed graphs (supports simple and multiple graphs)
 * Serialization and Deserialization of Graph Objects (JSON/YAML Format)
 * Dynamically adjust vertex (increase/decrease/modify attributes)
 * Dynamically adjust edge (increase/decrease/modify attributes)